Ballon d’Or canceled this year amid coronavirus disruption

 “We are independent and autonomous enough not to have to raise our little finger and ask what they think,” Ferré said.
 “We will take their frustration as a sign of their attachment to the award.”

+Without the Ballon d’Or, The Best awards by FIFA will be the prized individual honors in world soccer this year.

+FIFA plans to organize the voting in several categories but it is unclear how or where the awards will be made.

-If the virus impacts next season the same way, however, the award will be awarded.
+If the virus impacts next season the same way, however, the Ballon d’Or award will be awarded.

 “It would be less of a problem in terms of fairness, because this time around we’ve had two parts to the season: normal and not normal,” Ferré said.
 “Imagine that in 2021 all matches are played behind closed doors (without fans) and with five subs.
 We would adapt, because it would be comparable.”